hlz2516/Winform.AutoSizeHelper/README.md

 - Nuget:  https://www.nuget.org/packages/Winform.AutoSizeHelper

 ## Function
-- When the size of container controls changes, the controls inside the container are arranged adaptively according to their original layout
+- When the container control changes its size, the controls inside the container are arranged adaptively according to their original layout
-- When dynamically adding a new control within the container, the size,osition and font can be adjusted to fit the layout by calling methods
+- When dynamically adding a new control within the container, the size,position and font can be adjusted to fit the layout by calling methods
 - If there are nested layouts within the layout, the nested layouts will also be adaptive
-- autosize the listview(only column width)
+- support autosize the listview(only column width)

 ## How To Use